 Interviews with Other Local Leaders

-I conducted an additional 50~ interviews with other key local cultural, social, and political leaders including ward councilors, MPs, social workers, teachers, primary education advisors, gule wa mkulu councilors, mother's groups, and religious leaders.
-These interviews also took place across all seven districts.
+I conducted an additional ~50 interviews with other key actors including ward councilors, social workers, teachers, education advisors, mother's groups, and religious leaders.

 Focus Groups with Women

-In addition to semi-structured individual interviews, I completed 20 focus groups targeting Malawian women to help me determine the degree to which women's rights, like the right to marry (or not marry), reach the target audience.
+I completed 20 focus groups targeting Malawian women to help determine the degree to which women's rights, like the right to marry (or not marry), reach the target audience.
 Focus groups ranged in size from 3-10 women.
-These were completed in Dowa, Salima, Nkhotakota, and Lilongwe with the help of a moderator/translator.

-The final component of my year of fieldwork consisted of participant observation and immersion into the culture and lifestyle of Malawians.
+The final component of my fieldwork consisted of participant observation and cultural immersion.
 I lived with Malawians, sharing daily spaces for cooking, washing, and raising our children.
-I toured cultural/historical sites, and I also participated in cultural events, including watching performances by the gule wa mkulu (male masked dancers).
+I toured cultural/historical sites, and I also participated in cultural events.

 They say it takes a village to raise a child, and a dissertation is no different!
 There are so many important people in my "village" that have and are making this dissertation project a reality.
 Two people absolutely central to this project are pictured below.
-To my immediate right in red is my dear friend, Village Headman (chief) Gilvert Chizukuzuku, without whom I would have wandered the Central Region knocking on doors soliciting my own interviews.
-He is a wonderful assistant, translator, partner, and friend.
+To my immediate right in red is my dear friend, Village Headman Gilvert Chizukuzuku, without whom I would have wandered the Central Region knocking on doors soliciting my own interviews.
+He is a wonderful assistant, translator, and friend.
 Next to him is another very dear friend, Idana Silika, who was my fearless driver-turned-assistant and one of the very first people we met in Zomba!
 Idana borrowed motorbikes and bicycles, even took the bus if needed to get to villages all over the Southern Region to find me chiefs to interview!
-I relied on these men so greatly to make my research dreams a reality.
-Together with these two men alone I completed over 100 interviews with chiefs from the senior chief level down to village level.
+I relied on these men and so many others for so much.
+To Phyllis, David, Jordan, James, John, Esme, Mike, Aaron, Edward 1, Edward 2, and Edward 3 (so many Edwards!)
+I say: Zikomo, Zikomo, Zikomo!